erdnaxeli/clip/docs/user guide/first_steps.md

 !!! note
     All that will follow are just conventions.
-    They are more often than not respected, but some command may have different conventions, like `tar` which accepts options with hypens.
+    They are more often than not respected, but some command may have different conventions, like `tar` which accepts options without hypens.

 ### CLI Parameters